-Once you've figured out the percent tip you need to pay, calculate your tip based on the total before tax.
-(Also, check and see if there's a service charge, in which case you should not leave any additional tip.)
+Once you've decided on the percentage tip you want to leave, calculate your tip based on the total before tax.
+Also check and see if there's a service charge, in which case you should not leave any additional tip.

 If you've used any coupons or discounts, calculate your tip based on how much you would have paid without those discounts.

-If you have special requests or requirements, such as a large party, young children who have made a mess, or special dietary restrictions, consider leaving a slightly higher tip.
+If you have special requests or requirements, such as a large party, young children who have made a mess, or special dietary restrictions, it's considerate and fair to leave a slightly higher tip.

-Some argue that it is not necessary to tip owners because, if the owner is your server, you aren't depriving the owner of their wage as you would deprive a waiter of his wage.
-However, etiquette demands that you tip the owner because the owner is providing you with a service and you are responding to that service by providing him with a bit of extra compensation.
+Even if the owner of the restaurant serves you, you should tip him at least 15 percent.
+It's been argued that it is not necessary to tip owners because if the owner is your server, you aren't depriving the owner of his pay in the same way you would deprive a server.
+However, etiquette requires that you tip the owner because the owner is providing you with a service, and you are responding to that service by providing him with a bit of extra compensation.

-There are two very useful mental arithmetic tricks to calculate tips:
+There are two useful mental arithmetic tricks to calculate tips:

 - Another easy method is to look at your sales tax amount.
-If your sales tax is roughly 8%, then double that amount and your server will get a 15 to 16% tip.
+If your sales tax is roughly 8 percent, then double that amount and your server will get a 15- to 16-percent tip.